GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 {% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/VCMoTUiD0xFT5pZVj3kO.svg", alt="Diagram of individual
 publishing process", width="800", height="145" %}

-**Group publisher** By setting up a *group publisher*, a Google Group associates a number of individuals developers into a composite entity.
+**Group publisher** By setting up a *group publisher*, you use a Google Group to associate multiple developers into a composite entity.
 Any Chrome Web Store developer who belongs to the group can publish updates to the item, as depicted in the following diagram:

 {% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/pgzFlq6rxiKFQ5NjYlBi.svg", alt="Diagram of group
 publishing process", width="800", height="395" %}